-Right-click on the Desktop (if you only have a one-button mouse hold the control key and click) and select New Folder.
+- Create a new directory on your desktop called cs150 - To do this, right-click on the Desktop (if you only have a one-button mouse hold the control key and click) and select New Folder.
 Click on this newly created folder (it will be called something like "untitled folder") and then hit return/enter.
 This allows you to edit the folder name.
-Type "cs150" and hit return/enter again.

-• Create a new directory within the cs150 folder called assignment1 (in preparation for the first assignment on Friday)

-If you double-click on your newly created cs150 folder it will open up Finder, which is Mac's file browser.
+Type "cs150" and hit return/enter again. - Create a new directory within the cs150 folder called assignment1 (in preparation for the first assignment on Friday) - If you double-click on your newly created cs150 folder it will open up Finder, which is Mac's file browser.
 You should be in your cs150 directory, but if you ever need to navigate to it, you can click on the Desktop link under Places on the left and then double click on the folder from there.